 - Free Interac e-Transfers

-If you sign up using this link and make a deposit of $100 to your account within 30 days of signing up with the EQ Bank you and I will get $30 each and start earning interest on any funds deposited.
+If you sign up using this link you and I will get $20 each and start earning interest on any funds deposited.

 2) Credit Cards – Majority of adults nowadays own and carry a credit card.
 Credit cards are simply a loan or credit offered to anyone of legal age which can be used to purchase items, products or services.
 In return, the cardholder has an obligation to pay either the minimum or full statement balance monthly.